udacity/create-your-own-adventure/english/stopbernie/stopbernie.md

 Nothing is free.
 [Even the middle class will pay more under Bernie Sanders](http://goo.gl/uZIN0d)

-Did you know Bernie Sanders has even flirted with a [maximum income](http://goo.gl/AvGGSv)?
+Did you know Bernie Sanders has even flirted with a [maximum income](http://goo.gl/AvGGSv)? which surprisingly is very effective.
+Force people to spend their money instead of having it sit and not move around which creates jobs which increases wealth for the general population and guess who benefits once again?
+Yup, the rich guys who spent their money.
+Win-win for everyone.

 Go [back to menu](../marshmallow.md)